muratk3n/thirdwave/en/README.md

 ---

-Given all these potential weak spots I dont understand more ppl do not support effort to boost any point in the pipeline.
+Given all these potential weak spots I dont understand why more do not support opportunities to boost any point in the pipeline.

 "Supply shortages and vaccine inequality leaves Covax facing uncertain future"